This article helps you:

 - The Event column lists the ranked events.

-- The % not in range column calculates the percentage of users that performed the event but are not in the selected cohort.
+- The % not in range column calculates the percentage of users that performed the event but aren't in the selected cohort.

 - The Frequency column displays the average number of times a user in the selected range fires an event.
-Sort by this column to rank events according to overall level of engagement.
+Sort by this column to rank events according to total level of engagement.

 The User Properties tab allows you to view rankings of user properties and their importance to the prediction's model.
 Click Select Property to choose a user property for review.
-Similar to the Events table, the User Properties table will rank property values by Ratio, % in range, and % not in range columns.
+Like the Events table, the User Properties table ranks property values by Ratio, % in range, and % not in range columns.
 If desired, you can check the box next to Show Hidden Property Values to ensure they're visible in the table's results.

-At this point, you’ll want to evaluate whether your prediction is accurate or not.
-Amplitude Audiences provides metrics for you to accomplish this in the Model performance tab:
+At this point, you can evaluate the accuracy of your prediction.
+Amplitude provides metrics for you to do this in the Model performance tab:

 -